argoproj-labs/argocd-operator/docs/reference/argocd.md

 AutoTLS | "" | Provider to use for setting up TLS the repo-server's gRPC TLS certificate (one of: `openshift`).
 Currently only available for OpenShift.
 Image | `argoproj/argocd` | The container image for ArgoCD Repo Server.
 This overrides the `ARGOCD_REPOSERVER_IMAGE` environment variable.
 Version | v2.0.0 (SHA) | The tag to use with the ArgoCD Repo Server.
 LogLevel | info | The log level to be used by the ArgoCD Repo Server.
+Valid options are info, error, and warn.

 ### Repo Example